Claude Code Kit

 Retro

 Weekly retrospective with session analytics, LOC metrics, pattern detection, and persistent history.
+Use to reflect on how work went over a week.

 When to Use